 My writing has been divided between fiction and academic legal publications, though since I retired from my academic post a few years ago it has focused completely upon fiction.
 My early fiction was mainly science fiction, or general fiction with a speculative element, but more recently the emphasis has shifted to crime and general fiction.

-Four of the novels, and also the magazine Mind Boggling Science Fiction, have their own web pages.
+Five of the novels, and also the magazine Mind Boggling Science Fiction, have their own web pages.

 1985 – A Variety of Sensations Ullstein.
 Published only in Germany (as Der Computermensch)

 1988 – The Krugg Syndrome Grafton Books